 Hotel Rupam is decent budget choice with elegant interiors and 19 clean rooms, although it could do with a bit of a spruce up in spots.
 What really distinguishes the hotel from others is its staff, who are really professional and go out of their way to provide outstanding service.
 The hotel is located in a relatively quiet area (not far from hotel Wood Castle) but within walking distance of the market and Metro train station.
 There's also free wireless Internet, and its surprisingly fast!
 Double rooms are available for under 2,000 rupees per night.
 Breakfast is extra.

 An respectable South Delhi cheapie, Hotel Kabli has a tranquil garden, basic yet attractively furnished rooms, and an interesting history.
-A British era mansion, it was built in 1947 and its architecture reflects India's colonial rule.
+A British era-mansion, it was built in 1947 and its architecture reflects India's colonial rule.
 Initially a residence, it was converted by the owners (the Kabli family) into a guest house in 1973.
 The family still lives on the premises, providing tasty homemade food and care to guests.
 Similar to Bloomrooms, Hotel Kabli is located in Jangpura.
 Rates start from 1,300 rupees per night for a double room with attached bathroom, refrigerator, and air-conditioning.
 Breakfast is extra.

 If you're on a tight budget and want to stay somewhere really inexpensive that's not a backpacker hostel, look no further than Hotel Sunshine.
 The hotel is acceptable for this price category, with spacious clean rooms, good staff, and a travel desk.
 However, it doesn't have a restaurant (although room service is provided) or wireless Internet in the rooms.
-Plus, it's located about 20 minutes walk from the Metro station.
+Plus, it's located about a 20-minute walk from the Metro station.
 But really, it's difficult to do better for under 1,000 rupees a night!
 Just ignore the dated decor.

-Stops markets itself as an "exploration oriented hostel chain".
+Stops markets itself as an "exploration oriented hostel chain."
 It's a lively and arty hostel that organizes various daily tours and activities for guests, as well as evening entertainment and pub crawls.
 There's a lounge, bar, movie/media room, kitchen, and lush green courtyard.
 Free breakfast is served in the mornings, and chai in the evenings.
 The hostel is located in Daryaganj, close to India Gate and the attractions of Old Delhi, as well as New Delhi Railway Station.
 Do be aware that the area may appear shady and intimidating at first, particularly at night, although it's not as bad as it seems.
 The hostel is best suited to animal lovers, as it has three pet dogs.
 In addition, the air-conditioning in the dorms is turned off during certain times of the day to encourage guests to socialize in the common areas.
 The hostel is a substantial size -- it has 26 rooms and was previously a hotel.
 Rates start from 650 rupees per night in a dorm (mixed only), 799 rupees in a female only dorm, and 2,500 rupees per night in a private room.

-A place for "wanderers, friendships and stories", The Madpackers Hostel opened in late 2014, and has a trendy South Delhi location in Panchsheel Park, just a few minutes from Hauz Khas Metro station and cool Hauz Khas village.
+A place for "wanderers, friendships and stories," The Madpackers Hostel opened in late 2014, and has a trendy South Delhi location in Panchsheel Park, just a few minutes from Hauz Khas Metro station and cool Hauz Khas village.
 Its rooftop terrace has real grass.
 How delightful!
 Facilities include free wireless Internet, shared kitchen and lounge, games room and a tour desk.
 There are five rooms.
-(Find out about other fabulous backpacker hostels in India).
+(Find out about other fabulous backpacker hostels in India.)
 Rates start from 599 rupees for a bed in a dorm (both mixed and female-only are available) and 2,800 rupees for a private room, with breakfast included.